 rotary hammer drill

-A handheld power tool used to cut quickly into concrete, stone, cement block,
+A rotary hammer drill is a handheld power tool used to cut quickly into concrete, stone, cement block,

 or brick.
 A rotary hammer drill, also known as a hammer drill, roto hammer